Suffered a traumatic brain injury? Call Fadduol, Cluff, Hardy & Conaway, P.C. today for a free case review: (806) 763-9377

 In Texas, victims of traumatic brain injuries may pursue both compensatory and punitive damages.

 Compensatory damages are the most common and include both economic and non-economic losses.
-These losses are one of the most important factors in determining TBI lawsuit settlement amounts in Texas.
+These losses are one of the most important factors in determining TBI lawsuit settlements amounts in Texas.

 Economic damages, also known as special damages, are the financial losses incurred by the victim due to their brain injury.
 While this most often includes bills for medical treatment, it also covers other losses such as: